matthewsides/Project01/README.md

 A non-playing character NPC (that is a character controlled by the computer) targets the users mouse position as the player moves across the screen, the game is over once the NPC touches the players mouse position 3 times.

+### High Level Function Requirements

+Create Canvas

+Create 2 dimensional character

+Create NPC

+User mouse movement moves character

+Have NPC move to player position

+Character stays within Canvas

+Collision detection and display

+Start and stop game

+### High Level Non-Functional Requirements

+Canvas Colour

+Character and NPC shape

+Player and NPC colour

+Canvas size

 ### User Stories

-I would like to be able to the view the game within a browser. -  View in Browser
+I would like to be able to view the game within a browser. -  View in Browser
 I would like to be able to see and have the NPC model (square) follow me across a screen. - NPC follow me
 I would like to be able to end the game. - Initiate and End the Game I would like to be able to move across a screen. - Be able to move